Samuel-Ricardo/ExpertMax/readme2.md

 </p>

 <p align="justify">
-  All this made with perfomance to run in any potato that dare to show video, compatible with Google, Firefox, OperaGX and others Browsers
+  All this made with perfomance to run in any potato that dare to show video, compatible with Brave, Google, Firefox, OperaGX and others Browsers
 </p>